-PCs that come with security technologies rooted in hardware, such as those based on the Intel vPro® platform, help protect against firmware attacks that are invisible to traditional antivirus solutions and go beyond traditional threat detection that can be bypassed by modern threats.
-An end-to-end security solution, rooted in hardware, helps keep devices secure across all levels to protect your employees and your data.
+Business-grade PCs come with security technologies rooted in hardware.
+These laptops help protect against firmware attacks that are invisible to traditional antivirus solutions and go beyond traditional threat detection that can be bypassed by modern threats.
+An end-to-end security solution, rooted in hardware, helps keep PCs secure across all levels to protect your employees and your data.

 Trend No. 2: Performance

 Another area for consideration is the performance capability of your business PCs.
 Employees can lose up to one workday each year just waiting for a computer that’s three years or older to boot up and are also likely to be less productive on older PCs.1

 Equipping your employees with high-performance, responsive business-grade PCs can help to improve productivity, efficiency, and collaboration.
 For example, the latest Intel vPro® Essentials platform is optimized for business productivity and multitasking, dynamically adjusting processing based on how each PC is actually used, so small businesses can get fast system performance with fewer interruptions from complex applications.